 We have everything you need for university life on a leafy campus on the outskirts of Leeds.
 Our campus is quiet and compact, but only 12 minutes by train from Leeds city centre.

 Whether you’re studying in the Andrew Kean Learning Centre, catching up with friends in the bar, or working out in our fully equipped sport and fitness centre, you’re only ever minutes away from everything you need on our Horsforth campus.

 Leeds boasts an amazing live music scene, food and drink to suit all tastes, great shopping and cultural offerings including galleries, museums, festivals, carnivals, cinemas, theatres and historic landmarks.
 And if you want to get away from it all, there is beautiful countryside and scenery just a few miles outside of the city centre.

 You can access personal academic and study skills support through our Learning Hub team who offer support with essay writing, time management, critical thinking, research and more.

-We offer a range of Student Support services, from counselling and online self-help, to student finance advice.
-Whether you have a personal or academic issue, our experienced and dedicated staff are here to listen and help you get the support you need.
+We offer a range of Student Support services - whether you have a personal or academic issue, our experienced and dedicated staff are here to listen and help you get the support you need.

 Fees and Funding